Engelberg/rolling-stones/README.md

 Both functions take an optional second argument, the timeout in milliseconds.
 If you need to know when and whether a timeout has occurred, you can pass in an optional third argument, an atom which will be set to true upon timeout.

+Keep in mind that `solutions` produces a lazy sequence, so if you specify a timeout, you need to do something to force the evaluation of the lazy sequence before the timeout occurs.

 Unsatisfiable formulas return nil:

 ```clojure